“Practice makes perfect”

 Practice with maximum passion and effort.

-Be positive and work hard so your body and spirit make flourish.
+Be positive and work hard so your body and spirit may flourish.

 Strive for your dreams and be generous.